Take A Transformational Anchored Adventure

 The anchors in the photo below are not doing what they were designed to do, which is to hold you steady in life’s storms.

 This year you have risen to a few challenges.
-Finding toilet paper at the store; wearing a face mask outside your home; home schooling your children; and working from home; all have been challenges to both you and your household.
+You never know with supply chain shortages what you will find missing at the store; first you’re required to wear a face mask outside your home, then not – but maybe still depending on where you live or where you go; maybe you decided when schools began again to continue home schooling your children; and remote working from home or hybrid or fulltime back at the office; all have been challenges to both you and your household.

 Failing to reach your goals, another year of watching your dreams slip through your hands, struggling to make ends meet—all that is far harder than rising to the challenge of going on a new adventure.
 This pandemic is a wake-up call to focus on your personal growth.